-Under the NZPH&D Amendment Act 2010, the requirement for the DHB to have a district-level strategic plan has been removed and as directed by the Minister of Health, the Northern Region DHBs are currently collaborating to develop the first Northern Region Health Plan (delivery of final plan expected in mid- April 2011).
+Under the New Zealand Public Health & Disablity Amendment Act 2010, the requirement for the DHB to have a district-level strategic plan has been removed and as directed by the Minister of Health, the Northern Region DHBs have collaborated to develop the first Northern Region Health Plan.

-The challenges the DHB faces are by no means unique to us.
+The challenges the DHB is facing are by no means unique to us.
 This is why we have sought to find a common strategic platform with our neighbouring DHBs in the Northern Region through the Northern Region Health Plan.